pnp/sp-dev-fx-webparts/samples/angular-mostpopularitems/README.md

-# Most Popular Items WebPart using Angular & ngOfficeUIFabric
+﻿# Most Popular Items WebPart using Angular & ngOfficeUIFabric

 ## Summary

-This Web Part displays the Most Popular Items from the given Site/Document Library URL using search API.
+This web part displays the most popular items from a given site and document library URL using the SahrePoint search API.

 ![Most Popular Items WebPart built using Angular and ngOfficeUIFabric](./assets/preview.png)